signetica/acpi_hidd/README.md

 # Installation

+This driver can be installed directly via:

+	make; make install

+or, if you need evdev support:

+	make CONF_CFLAGS=-DEVDEV_SUPPORT; make install

-This driver can be installed directly via 'make; make install', or as a port by changing into the inner *apci_hidd* directory and doing the same thing; the latter, however, allowing you to set an option to provide evdev(4) support.
+You may also install it as a port by unpacking apci_hidd.shar, changing into the *new* acpi_hidd directory, and building it in the usual fashion, this procedure, however, allowing you to set an option to provide evdev(4) support:

+	sh acpi_hidd.shar
+	cd acpi_hidd
+	make makesum
+	make install

 You will want evdev(4) support unless you are running a kernel from which you have removed this support.

-If you choose to build using the port Makefile, you'll have to run 'make makesum' to produce the distfile before the port will build.

-Then add 'acpi_hidd_load="YES"' to /boot/loader.conf, and load the driver via 'kldload acpi_hidd' (or a reboot).
+Finally, add 'acpi_hidd_load="YES"' to /boot/loader.conf, and load the driver via 'kldload acpi_hidd' (or a reboot).